gechandesu/imgs/README.md

-# imgs fork
+# imgs by Bayesia

-Note : the original author is MIA so i'm maintaining this fork.
-For now i'm not renaming it or removing its credits.
+`Note : as the orignal imgs maker is MIA, Bayesia is for now maintaining the project.`

-imgs is a minimalictic image sharing web app written with Bottle framework.
+Imgs is a minimalictic image sharing web app written with Bottle framework.

 No database.
 No image compression.
 No time limits.
 No additional dependencies.